 Many parents strive to raise independent children,believing that they will remain a cohesive unit simply because they are a family.
 That is turning out not to be true, particularly as families become more geographically dispersed.
 Promoting independence is an essential first step, but successful families also need to encourage “interdependence,” a state in which family members are able to make unique contributions toward the pursuit of a common goal.

 True interdependence can only be achieved when there is trust, communication, and transparency among family members.
-Research conducted by journalist and author Malcolm Gladwell suggests that a single shared activity—such as collecting—can go a long way toward building all three.
-Gladwell found that shared activities were more important at
+Shared activities—such as collecting—can go a long way toward building all three.

 Types of collections

 If you want your collection to serve as such a unifying force, what you choose to collect is less important than whether other family members are equally interested and as engaged as you are.
 You may choose to collect something of monetary value, such as art, wine, horses, or cars.
 Alternatively, your family might decide that it is interested in

 something with purely sentimental value, like the family that collects duck decoys and passes them down to younger generations as a family heirloom.